fogine/blog/content/blog/linux-setup.md

 ## System-wide interface - dmenu / rofi

 If you got all the way down here, you may be asking where are some buttons, where is my system bar with time and tray area with application icons or start menu?
 The answer is simple, there are not any.

 I have found out I do not need any system wide status bar with icons and basic information like date-time etc...
 It would be wasting of screen space the most of the time anyway and source of distraction.

 So how do I start applications, turn off the computer, connect to wifi or manage removable devices like usb flash drives, you are asking?
+I use `dmenu` or `rofi`.

-Answer: I use `dmenu` or `rofi`.
+### What is dmenu and rofi
 `dmenu` is a dynamic menu.
 The user gives it possible menu options as the input, and it creates a graphical menu with one item per line.
 The user can then select an item, through the arrow keys or typing a part of the name, and selected option is returned as the output.
 The user then takes the output, lets say it's `Power-off` and implements the action - powers down the computer.

-`rofi` is more powerful `dmenu`.
+`rofi` is more powerful `dmenu`

 So in practice, applications are built around `dmenu` that are focusing on single task, like system power management, wifi connection, mouting/umouting removable devices etc...

 You bind the application to a shortcut (or button) eg. `Super+m` and dmenu will popup a list eg.: of connected flash drives that you can mount or umount.

 {{ figure(src="/images/rofi-app-launcher.png" alt="rofi app launcher" caption="Example: application launcher") }}